About St. Mary’s Animal Welfare League’s

 Meeting Your Potential Adoptee Once the Application has been reviewed and all references checked, arrangements will be made for you to meet with the animal you wish to adopt, either through the foster parent or the animal’s Case Manager.
 As a courtesy to our foster families, we do not ask them to show their animals to individuals until we have completed the application approval process.
 If you have other animals, we recommend a neutral meeting place, such as PETCO or a local park to ensure the animals are compatible outside of their own territory.

 Finalizing The Adoption Once the adoption has been approved, we will contact you to finalize the adoption.
 You will need to sign the contract and pay our adoption fee.
-(Dogs=$150 Cats=$125) At this time you can pick up your new member of the family!
+(Dogs=$150, Young Cats 2 years and under =$125, Older Cats over 2 years = $75) At this time you can pick up your new member of the family!

 Please Remember: Our entire organization is staffed by volunteers.
 We have NO paid staff.
 Our volunteers must work your application around their business and personal lives.
 It may take as long as one week for you to hear from someone, but typically most applications are approved within 7-10 days.
 Please be patient and thank the volunteers you meet for their service to our community’s homeless pet population.